Table of Contents

 Are labels for context (context = category)

-12. TODO Properies and columns
+12. TODO Properties and columns

 :COLUMNS: %30ITEM %9Approved(Approved?){X} %Owner %11Status %10Time_Estimate{:} %CLOCKSUM %CLOCKSUM_T :Owner_ALL: John Peter Paul :Status_ALL: "In progress" "Not started yet" "Finished" "" :Approved_ALL: "[ ]" "[X]"